B. INDIVIDUAL NAMES OF HOLOCAUST AND WAR VICTIMS SURINAME

 Polak (-Gomperts) brothers and sisters

 - Maurice Samuel (Semuel) Polak, 27 March 1887, pensioned district doctor.
-Probably a son of Samuel Maurits Polak and Elizabeth Gomperts (see above: Judith Louise Nassy-Polak, 1892).
+Son of Samuel Maurits Polak and Elizabeth Gomperts (see above: Judith Louise Nassy-Polak, 1892).
 Brother of Judith, Richel, Jacques and Louise Polak (see below).
 Widower of Estelle Arrias.
-Together they had at various places in Surinam and the Antilles four children: Semuel, Thelma, Henri and Rebecca (see below).
+Together they had in Suriname and the Antilles two children: Semuel and Thelma.
 These were probably the places where he was stationed as a doctor.
-On leave in Holland Maurice Polak married again, to Henriette Elte (Alkmaar 23 June 1902), a younger sister of the wife of his brother Jacques.
-From this marriage two children were born: Esther Henriëtte (Amsterdam, 21 May 1940) and Elie Meijer (ditto, 4 April 1942).
+After the death of his wife Maurice Polak married again, on 30 March 1927 in Alkmaar, to Henriette Elte (Alkmaar, 23 June 1902), a younger sister of Fijtje Elte, who shortly after became the wife of his brother Jacques.
+From the marriage with Henriette four children were born: Henri (1928) and Rebecca (1930) in Paramaribo, and Esther Henriëtte (21 May 1940) and Elie Meijer (4 April 1942) during his unfinished leave in Amsterdam.
 Their last known address was Karel du Jardinstraat 12-I in Amsterdam, next to the house where Maurice's brother Jacques lived.
 Exept for the eldest two children, who were murdered earlier on, the entire family was gassed on 3 September 1943 in Auschwitz.
 Maurice Samuel was 56, Henriette 41, Henri 15, Rebecca 12, Esther Henriëtte 3 and Elie Meijer 1 year old.
 Also most of the family members from the Karel du Jardinstraat were killed on that same day.

 Semuel Polak (Source: Herbert Markus)

 - Semuel/Samuel (according to S) Jacques ('Sem') Polak, Marowijne, 8 December 1919, eldest son of Maurice Polak and Estelle Arias.
 In the beginning of their marriage his parents apparently lived outside of Paramaribo.
-Semuel moved with them to Holland, where he lived with his father and second mother.
+Semuel moved to Holland.
 Just like his sister Thelma he followed the Joodsche HBS (pre-university education).
 Both are on a school picture of 1937.
 Sem is all dressed up and wears a striking chain watch.
 He was killed in Sobibor on 28 May 1943.
 His sister Thelma died there early March.
 Semuel was 23 years.

 Thelma Polak (Source: Herbert Markus)